Sorry, you need to enable JavaScript to visit this website.

 Governmental initiatives

 There have been several government initiatives for example the 'Like-a-Parliament' ('Mint-a-Parlament') or Parliamentary Youth Day (Parlamenti Ifjúsági Nap), which aims to encourage youth participation.
-(For more information about the programmes, please see sub-chapter 5.8 Raising political awareness among young people.)
+(For more information, please see sub-chapter 5.8 Raising political awareness among young people.)

 There are also other pedagogical programmes which take place in the Parliament weekly or monthly during the school year and of which aim is to motivate students to participate in politics.
 These programmes are